Ashkenazi Hasidim: Prominent members

-The leaders of the community of the Ashkenazi Hasidim movement were descended from the Kalonymos family of northern Italy, a family that had immigrated to Germany in the 10th century; and the Abun family of France, among others, according to the sacred books they wrote at the close of the 10th century.
+The leaders of the community of the Ashkenazi Hasidim movement were descended from the Kalonymos family of northern Italy, a family that had immigrated to Germany in the 10th century; and the Abun family of France, such as Abin ha-Gadol among others, according to the sacred books they wrote at the close of the 10th century.

-The line of thought that developed into Ashkenazi Hasidicism traces its roots to the Gaonic scholar Abu Aaron and extended to the three seminal thinkers of the late twelfth and early thirteenth centuries, Judah ben Samuel of Regensburg, Samuel of Speyer, and Eleazar of Worms.
+The line of thought that developed into Ashkenazi Hasidicism traces its roots to the Babylonian Gaonic scholar Abu Aaron and extended to the three seminal thinkers of the late twelfth and early thirteenth centuries, Judah ben Samuel of Regensburg, Samuel of Speyer, and Eleazar of Worms.
 Judah of Regensburg was the foremost leader of the Ashkenazi Hasidim.
 His book Sefer Hasidim "Book of the Pious" is the most significant relic of this movement.
 He was born in 1150 in Speyer and died in 1217.
 He was a strong Talmudist and attended Tosafist schools.
 His experiences as a Tosafist may have contributed to his desperate plea to focus on the practical aspects of the Talmud, the Halakha.
 He was taught the Kabbala at a young age by his father, Samuel the Pious of Speyer.

 Samuel the Pious is said to have contributed some of the sections in Sefer Hasidim, and as the father and teacher of Judah the Pious, he directly contributed to much of this movement's thought.
 He authored the Shir Hakavod "Song of the Glory", which poetically describes Ashkenazi Hasidic theology, namely, the presence of the divine glory.
 He also authored the Sefer Hayirah "Book of the Fear of God" and Sefer Hateshuva "Book of Repentance".

 Eleazar of Worms was a leading Talmudist and Kabbalist in the 13th century and was the prime disciple of Judah the Pious.
 He is best known for his work, Sefer HaRokeah "Book of the Perfumer", a halakhic guide to ethics and halakha for the common reader.
 His prediction of the coming of the Messianic Age of 1226 and that it would come to fruition in 1240 spread far and wide in Jewish communities.
 He was the last major member attributed to this movement and died in 1230.

 Sefer Hasidim

 Sefer Hasidim, by Rabbi Judah the Pious, is the most important work of the Chassidei Ashkenaz.
 The themes depicted within it most significantly portray the religious ideology of the Chassidei Ashkenaz.
 Sefer Hasidim contains over two thousand stories.
 Sefer Hasidim are told to individuals gathered around a leader and this leader was called a hasid bakhamor a Pietist Sage.
-The Pietist, as an individual but even more as a Sage, was existentially responsible for the transgressions of his fellows, indeed for the transgressions of Jewish society as a whole Samuel's son Judah went farther and depicted him as the head of a sect.
+The Pietist, as an individual but even more as a Sage, was existentially responsible for the transgressions of his fellows, indeed for the transgressions of Jewish society as a whole.
+Samuel's son Judah went farther and depicted him as the head of a sect.

 Two versions of the Sefer Hasidim exist, the Bologna Edition and the Parma MS Edition, and a debate about which one represents an earlier version persists.